 I think you probably heard about various sanctions against Russian companies and individuals that were involved in the Crimea occupation.
 There were several packages of sanctions addressed to all companies, banks, and individuals related to the Kremlin regime and its special operations in occupied Crimea and frozen conflict zone in eastern Ukraine.
 One more reason was the MH17 catastrophe.
 But on July 24, 2017, US government introduced a new document that has one interesting section that says:

-Continue reading Bitcoin prices breaking all records – my theory why its happening
+Continue reading Bitcoin prices breaking all records – my theory why it is happening